rails/rails/guides/source/action_controller_overview.md

 end
 ```

-NOTE: The `default_url_options` method must return a hash with keys that are
-symbols.

 The specified defaults will be used as a starting point when generating URLs.
 They can be overridden by the options passed to `url_for` or any path helper
 such as `posts_path`.
 For example, by setting `locale: I18n.locale`, Rails will